Abstract fractional linear transformations

 Next, suppose that $3r = 3i s$ for some $r,s $ in $S$.
 Writing $r = A + 3Bi$ and $s = C + 3iD$ for integers $A,B,C,D$, we have $3A =-9D$ and $3B = C$.
 Thus $3$ divides $A$ and $C$, so that $r,s \in J$.
 The supplemental hypothesis is now satisfied.

-This example is not Dedekind, and it is likely there are no examples among number fields, as the unit groups are big (except of course for $\Z[i]$ and a couple of others, and these are principal ideal domains).
+This example is not Dedekind, and it is likely there are no examples among number fields, as the unit groups are big (except for rings of integers in quadratic imaginary extensions).
+See section C for interesting behaviour of functions fields.

-However, among function fields, there likely is an example, specifically $S = \text{\bf Q}[x][\sqrt {x^4 + x + 1}]$.
-It shouldn't be to difficult to prove that this is Dedekind and has a non-principal ideal.
-It is true that there are no additional units, and thus $V = \text{\bf Q}$, and so the latter's intersection with any proper ideal will be $\brcs{0}$.

 Sometimes we can give an upper bound on the $k$ for which $R$ satisfies \gui k.
 Unfortunately, these tend to be crude, based on simple ideas.
 Recall that $F_q$ denotes the field with $q$ elements.

 \Lem Lemma \Antn.
 If $R = \Mn_n F_q$, then $R$ does not satisfy \gui {(q-1)n+1}.